ryan-mcclue/unsw/comp3231/week5.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
-fs -> vnode -> vnode_ops:
- - vop_creat etc. operate on vnodes
-work with filenames with vfs_mkdir()
 will work with file descriptors. need to know mode (e.g. read-only), read/write pointer

-for multiple processes, stdout might not be 1 per process open file descriptor array dup means file descriptors share file pointers so global open file table, in which per process file descriptors point to this table
+for multiple processes, stdout might not be 1 dup means file descriptors share file pointers global open file table, in which per process file descriptors point to this table

 TODO: fs normally allows overriding of open files
 TODO: how does fs buffering affect reliability of fs?